Park Daily Rates

 Polar Caves Park wishes to be welcoming to every person.
 However, our attraction is built into the side of a mountain.
 The changes in elevation necessitate inclined paths and stairs.
 As this is a natural attraction we have limited paved surfaces.
 Our main concourse and paths are either bluestone gravel or earth.
 Wheeled vehicles (wheelchairs, scooters and strollers) will be unable to or have great difficulty navigating this terrain.
 All nine caves are situated on or around Hawk's Cliff at an elevation hundreds of feet above the parking lot.
 There are many stairs that connect the caves and bypass boardwalks.

-Our main concourse where our Animal Parc is located is gravel covered and partially accessible depending on the diameter of a wheeled vehicles wheels.
+Our main concourse where our Animal Park is located is gravel covered and partially accessible depending on the diameter of a wheeled vehicle's wheels.
 Persons with physical disabilities that limit mobility or who are accompanied by registered guide dogs should contact the office in advance with additional questions.

 Pets are not allowed in the park.

 The Polar Caves were formed during the last Ice Age, long before the invention of strollers and baby carriers.
 Neither of these modern conveniences works well while touring the caves due to steep inclines and declines, tight spaces and in some cases low ceilings.
-Strollers will be difficult to navigate over stairs.
-A baby-back carrier or snuggly type device may leave the child exposed to physical injury if a caregiver slipped or fell.
-However, many parents have toured the caves or utilized the boardwalk bypasses that allow a visitor who wants to “go around” a cave to do so by following a boardwalk path.
-Additionally, we do have a baby changing station located in our Maple Lodge accessible bathroom.
+Strollers are not able to navigate over the stairs.
+A baby-back carrier or snuggly type device is not advised as it may leave the child exposed to physical injury if a caregiver slipped or fell.
+However, many parents have toured the caves by utilizing a front pack baby carrier throughout the caves.
+We advise that you do not attempt to tour the caves with backpack carriers as you will be asked to leave your carrier in your car or at our cave guide platform.
+Additionally, we do have a baby changing station located in both our Maple Lodge and Main Lodge.